Engin-Boot/capture-behavior-of-a-visit-counter-harshabelavadi/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-	Given record of people visiting hospital in a week And server is active
+  Given: Record of people visiting hospital in a week, server is active.

-	When the person is a visitor
+  When: Person is a visitor.

-	Then the "visiting trend" of that person for that week is displayed
+  Then: Display visiting trend of that person for that week.

 Scenario: Alert when seating capacity is full

-	Given the person visits the hospital
-	And server is active
+  Given: Person visits the hospital, server is active.

-	When the person is a visitor
+  When: Person is a visitor,
-	And the seats are not available
+  seats are not available.

-	Then "seating capacity full" alert message is displayed
+  Then: Display "seats capacity full" alert message.